HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

     fit_plot_data[oi] = xs.Plot.model(data_grp)
 ```

-Creating the figure, we can immediately see that the spectrum for observation
+Creating the figure, we can immediately see that the spectra for
-*00031968058* exhibits little-to-no visible signal, even at lower
-energies.
-As the figure shows the number of days from the discovery of
-T Pyx's sixth historical outburst, we can see that the offending observation was
-taken some time before the other Swift-XRT observations we're working with.
-It is likely
-that, compared to our later observations, the outburst was in a different phase of
-X-ray emission at that stage.

-Most of the other observation's spectra visually appear to be quite well represented
-by the fitted models.

-We note that the spectra for observations *00031968060* and *00032089002* appear
+observations *00031968060* and *00032089002* appear to show an excess of
-to show an excess of low-energy (<0.5 keV) X-ray emission, compared to the other
+low-energy (<0.5 keV) X-ray emission, compared to the other spectra.
-spectra.

 ```{code-cell} python
 :tags: [hide-input]